Skip page header and navigation

 Digital accessibility: actions to take

 To ensure your online presence is as accessible as your in-person operations, there are international web accessibility standards called Web Content Accessibility Guidelines (WCAG).
 They are quite detailed but if you use a web designer you should ensure they follow them.
-This checklist from The A11y Project will also support you on your WCAG journey.
-Similarly, the WAVE tool is particularly helpful if you want to assess the accessibility of your current website and find areas for improvement.
-To ensure the accessibility of documents such as PDFs, check out this advice from Adobe.
+This checklist from the A11y Project will also support you on your WCAG journey.
+Similarly, both the WAVE tool and the Digital Accessibility Maturity Model toolkit are particularly helpful if you’re wanting to assess the accessibility of your current website and find areas for improvement.
+To ensure the accessibility of documents such as PDFs, check out the advice from Adobe.

 Once your website is accessible, it is a good idea to also produce guidance on website accessibility in the form of a ‘Website accessibility statement’ with a link to it from the website footer.
 And remember, visitors to your website should be able to contact you via a variety of methods to get the information they require, be this by phone, email or an online chat function.